2019 Annual Report to Membership

 Gene Fitzpatrick, President

 With all these changes and improvements, we haven’t forgotten that our greatest asset continues to be you, our members.
-It’s the members that make the Spokane City Credit Union great.
-Feel free to contact me or any member of your management team with your comments or recommendations.
+It’s the members that make the Spokane City Credit Union great!
+Thank you for helping 2019 be one of the best years for the SCCU.
+We look forward to serving you in the years to come.
+Feel free to contact me or any member of the management team with your comments or recommendations.

 The Supervisory Committee is required to ensure that:

 - Management's financial reporting objectives have been met.